-admin Use the admin command to display the Administrative

-Commands Menu.
-This provides a variety of functions that

-are not needed for most installations.
+admin Use the admin command to display the Administrative Commands Menu.
+This provides a variety of functions that are not needed for most installations.

 conflicts Use the conflicts command with no arguments to display the list of conflicts that Inst has detected in your installation selections.
 Conflicts occur if you select incompatible software for installation, if you omit required selections, or if you omit subsystems that are prerequisites to other selected subsystems.
 If a conflict occurs, the go command is not processed; an error message is posted that includes a list of suggested resolutions.
-Use the conflicts command to specify your choice of conflict resolutions in the conflicts message:

-Inst> conflicts 1a 2b 3b

-Inst uses conflict choices to modify your original selections and complete the installation.
-If you prefer, you can modify your selections with install, remove, and keep commands instead of accepting the suggested conflict resolutions.

-Use the from command to specify the location of the software distribution that you wish to install.
+Use the conflicts command to specify your choice of conflict resolutions in the conflicts message: Inst> conflicts 1a 2b 3b Inst uses conflict choices to modify your original selections and complete the installation.
+If you prefer, you can modify your selections with install, remove, and keep commands instead of accepting the suggested conflict resolutions. from Use the from command to specify the location of the software distribution that you wish to install.
 Your specification can include a single product in the distribution.
-The syntax of the argument to the from command is explained in "Alternative Ways to Specify a Distribution" on page 82.

-The from command causes four events:

-- A connection with the distribution source is established. - The product descriptions are read from the source.
-Inst displays the list of product descriptions that it reads. - The current selections for installation and removal are discarded.
-If the set preference autoselect is on, Inst uses its algorithms for making initial installation selections.
-If autoselect is off, nothing is selected for installation (see "The Preferences List" on page 125 for more information). - If the delayspacecheck preference is off, disk space is calculated before the output of a list or step command is displayed (see "The Preferences List" on page 125 for more information).
+The syntax of the argument to the from command is explained in "Alternative Ways to Specify a Distribution" on page 83.
+The from command causes four events: • A connection with the distribution source is established. • The product descriptions are read from the source.
+Inst displays the list of product descriptions that it reads. • The current selections for installation and removal are discarded.
+If the set preference autoselect is on , Inst uses its algorithms for making initial installation selections.
+If autoselect is off , nothing is selected for installation (see "The Preferences List" on page 117 for more information). • If the delayspacecheck preference is off , disk space is calculated before the output of a list or step command is displayed (see "The Preferences List" on page 117 for more information).
 If the distribution is on a remote server, Inst must have access to the IP address of the server.
 If the server address is not listed in the target's /etc/hosts file (/etc/hosts or /root/etc/hosts), Inst prompts you for the address.

-from

 When Inst is invoked, it displays a message about the default location of the software distribution.
-If this location is correct, it is not necessary to issue the from command.

-go

-Use the go command to start the installation and removal of files that you selected with install, remove, and keep commands.
+If this location is correct, it is not necessary to enter the from command.
+80 Use the go command to start the installation and removal of files that you selected with install, remove , and keep commands.
 Before the installation begins, Inst does several checks to verify that your selections are valid.
-If any check fails, no installations or removals are performed and an error message is displayed.

-help

-Use the help command to display information on a given topic:

-Inst> help topic

-The topic can be almost any word that appears on a menu, letters that appear in the output of list and step, and the special vocabulary of the Inst application.

-If you are unfamiliar with Inst or feel confused, start with help help.

-If help output is more than one screenful, a more? prompt appears after one screenful.
+If any check fails, no installations or removals are performed and an error message is displayed. help Use the help command to display information on a given topic: Inst> help topic The topic can be almost any word that appears on a menu, letters that appear in the output of list and step , and the special vocabulary of the Inst application.
+If you are unfamiliar with Inst or feel confused, start with help help .
+If help output is more than one screenful, a more ? prompt appears after one screenful.
 Press the space bar when you are ready to display more output.

-A complete list of topic arguments to help is shown in Table 9-1.
+A complete list of topic arguments to help is shown in Table A-1.

-Table 9-1 Help Topics
+Table A-1 Help Topics

+deltas lverror return

-devices main same
+.N devices main same

-.N dir maintenance save
+.0 dir maintenance save

-.О dist miniroot selection
+? dist miniroot selection

-? distribution mkfs set
+А distribution mkfs set

-A files more sethostipaddr
+D files more sethostipaddr

-D filter mount sethostname
+Ι filter mount sethostname

-I from names sh
+L from movedir sh

-L fsname networkerror shroot
+Ν fsname names shroot

+0 go networkerror sizes

+S hardware new sort